Bitcoin-ABC/bitcoin-abc/README.md

 What is Bitcoin XBT?
 --------------------

 Bitcoin XBT is a "Adjustable Blocksize Cap" implementation of Bitcoin, forked from Bitcoin-ABC and compatible with the Bitcoin Cash UAHF protocol.
+All credit for engineering works goes to the Bitcoin-ABC development team.

 Bitcoin XBT is the name of this open source software which enables the use of Bitcoin via the ‘Bitcoin Cash’ network.